Abudu-Samuel/shirt_store/README.md

 - Users can add items to cart
 - Users can remove items from cart
 - Users can update their profile
-- Users can make payment to orders placed
+- Users can make payment to orders placed.

 ## Technology used for development